 As the climate crisis intensifies, the pressure is on for everyone to do their bit and our big cultural institutions are no exception.
 Thankfully, many have jumped to the challenge – albeit slightly late in the day.

-A recent report published by Arts Council England (ACE) highlighted the crucial part our cultural organisations are playing in protecting the planet with half (49%) placing environmental themes at the centre of their programming and more than half (64%) shrinking their use of single-use plastics.
+published by Arts Council England (ACE) highlighted the crucial part our cultural organisations are playing in protecting the planet with half (49%) placing environmental themes at the centre of their programming and more than half (64%) shrinking their use of single-use plastics.

 The report also revealed room for improvement.
 Of the 828 organisations enrolled in ACE’s 2018-2022 environmental programme, only 32% purchased electricity on a green tarrif while just over half 54% have installed energy efficient lighting.